Judgment Day (2000): Storylines

 Another feud involving the Regime was DX's feud with the Dudley Boyz, which had started when the Dudleyz defeated the New Age Outlaws at No Way Out for the WWF Tag Team Championship and caused the breakup of the Outlaws.
 Although the Dudleys did help out the Regime at times, they eventually turned on them and became heroes in the eyes of the fans.
 At the time, Bubba Ray Dudley had taken to powerbombing many of the WWF's female wrestlers through tables and was keen on doing so to Tori, who was X-Pac's storyline girlfriend.
 This led to a Tag Team Tables match being set for Judgment Day.

-The ongoing rivalry between Chris Benoit and Chris Jericho over the WWF Intercontinental Championship began at WresleMania 2000 where Benoit and Jericho, along with Kurt Angle, faced each other in a Two-Fall Triple Threat match for both Angle's Intercontinental Championship and European Championship.
+The ongoing rivalry between Chris Benoit and Chris Jericho over the WWF Intercontinental Championship began at WrestleMania 2000 where Benoit and Jericho, along with Kurt Angle, faced each other in a Two-Fall Triple Threat match for both Angle's Intercontinental Championship and European Championship.
 Benoit won the Intercontinental Championship after pinning Jericho, while Jericho won the European Championship after pinning Benoit.
 Jericho lost the European Championship to Eddie Guerrero the following night on Raw after Chyna turned on Jericho and aligned with Guerrero.
 Benoit would defend the Intercontinental Championship against Jericho at Backlash where Benoit won by disqualification after Jericho used the title belt to defend himself from Benoit's Diving Headbutt and was disqualified as a result.
 Benoit and Jericho had a rematch for the title on the May 4 episode of SmackDown! which Jericho won after hitting Benoit with the title belt and hitting him with the Lionsault.
 After aiding The Rock, confronting and insulting the McMahon-Helmsley Regime, Jericho was forced to defend the Intercontinental Championship on the May 8 episode of Raw.
 After retaining the title against Kurt Angle and later Big Show, Jericho lost the Intercontinental Championship back to Benoit after special guest referee Triple H purposely got distracted by his wife Stephanie McMahon-Helmsley while Benoit tapped out to the Walls of Jericho and, after Jericho hit him to get his attention, Triple H hit Jericho from behind causing Jericho to be locked in Benoit's Crippler Crossface before Triple H called for the bell and awarded the title to Benoit despite Jericho not submitting.
 Benoit later announced that he would give Jericho a rematch for the Intercontinental Championship at Judgment Day in a submission match.